The moduli spaces of presymplectic forms on almost abelian Lie algebras

-As discussed in Section \ref{matrixproblemsection} , such a matrix problem can be solved for the Real and Complex part of the Jordan Normal form, independently.
-Then Lemma \ref{equivalentmatrixproblemreal} and Lemma \ref{equivalentmatrixproblemcomplex} transform those quotient spaces into another equivalent ones.
+As discussed in Section \ref{matrixproblemsection} , such a matrix problem can be solved for the Real and Complex parts of the real Jordan normal form independently.
+Then Lemma \ref{equivalentmatrixproblemreal} and Lemma \ref{equivalentmatrixproblemcomplex} transform those quotient spaces into equivalent ones.
 Finally, Proposition \ref{canonicalformsreal} and \ref{canonicalformscomplex} give us the solution for the real and complex part, respectively.
-By joining this results and Corollary \ref{corollaryconditionsforpermutation} we complete the proof. \end{proof}
+By joining these results and Corollary \ref{corollaryconditionsforpermutation} we complete the proof. \end{proof}